Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 <img src="LEDCircuit.png" width="500" height="250">
 **Figure 2**
 The diagram above depicts a schematic of a circuit that lights up a LED strip.
-There are jumper wires that connect to the analog, ground, and integer pins.
-- The data pin of the Neopixel strip is connected to digital pin  6 of the Arduino board.
-- The power pin of the Neopixel strip is connected to the 5v pin of the Arduino board.
-- The ground pin of the Neopixel strip is connected to the ground pin of the Arduino board.
+There are jumper wires that connect to several pins on the arduino.
+The data pin of the Neopixel strip is connected to the digital pin 6 of the Arduino board.
+The power pin is connected to the 5v pin, and the ground pin is connected to the ground pin of the Arduino board.

 ## Challenge Faced
 One challenge I faced while working on my first milestone was coding the LED strip.
-While I was coding the lights to turn on and change colors, I faced several errors.
-It took my a long time to debug my code and find the errors, but eventually I was able to get it working.
+While I was coding the lights to change colors depending on the value of the flex sensor, I faced several errors in the Arduino IDE.
+It took a lot of time and effort to debug my code and find the errors, but eventually I was able to get it working.

 <!--- For your first milestone, describe what your project is and how you plan to build it.
 You can include: